openremote/openremote/README.md

 Before following this quickstart make sure you have [prepared your environment](https://github.com/openremote/openremote/wiki/Developer-Guide%3A-Preparing-the-environment).
 There are 2 options start with OpenRemote:
 1. Use the images from Docker Hub (easiest)
-2. Checkout this project and build the images locally first.
+2. Checkout this project and build the images locally first

 ### 1. Starting OpenRemote with images from Docker Hub

-We publish Docker images to [Docker Hub](https://hub.docker.com/u/openremote/), please be aware that the published images may be out of date compared to this codebase.
-If you want to run the latest code, build the images from this source.

-Get the images using the following commands in the designated folder:
+We publish Docker images to [Docker Hub](https://hub.docker.com/u/openremote/):

 ```
 docker pull openremote/postgresql
 docker pull openremote/keycloak